-- Advising a national utility company on terminating the employment of an employee who had been working for them without the relevant immigration permission for a 5 year period.
-Advice was also given to the company on making a voluntary disclosure to the UKBA, which successfully avoided a wide-scale audit and financial penalty.
+- National utility company: Advising a company on terminating the employment of an employee who had been working for them without the relevant immigration permission for a 3 year period.
+Advice was also given to the company on making a voluntary disclosure to the Home Office, which successfully avoided a wide-scale audit and financial penalty.